x13a/prompt-bot/README.md

 This is a cli utility that can be used to process events that requires user interaction.
 For example, it can be used like google prompt login.

-It sends message via telegram / discord to your chat with inline keyboard.
+It sends message via `telegram | discord` to your chat with inline keyboard.
 When you push button, it gets that text, print it to stdout and exit.
-Or you can use `-s` switch to exit success only if first button text is pushed else it will exit failure.
+Or you can use `-s` option to exit success only if first button text is pushed else it will exit failure.

 ## Installation